British High Commissioner, British Antarctic Territory

 The BAT comprises the sector of the Antarctic south of latitude 60 degrees South, between longitude 20 degrees West and 80 degrees West.
 The UK’s claim to this part of Antarctica is the oldest of any made on the continent.
 All territorial sovereignty claims to Antarctica are held in abeyance under Article IV of the Antarctic Treaty 1959.

-- to ensure the security of the BAT through supporting the UK’s high profile within the Antarctic Treaty System
+- to ensure the long-term security of the Territory by supporting the UK’s high profile within the Antarctic Treaty System

-- to ensure the BAT has an effective legislative and administrative framework to address all activities conducted within the Territory
+- to ensure an effective and proportionate legislative and administrative framework which addresses all activities conducted within the Territory

 - to manage the Territory’s finances in accordance with best financial practice

-The strategy paper, covering 2011-2013, is a living document which is reviewed annually.
+The strategy is a living document which is reviewed annually

 The BAT funds a number of projects each year across the following four priority areas: